Web Only / Features » January 20, 2014

 Mark Engler and Paul Engler

 Mark Engler is a senior analyst with Foreign Policy In Focus, an editorial board member at Dissent, and a contributing editor at Yes!
 Magazine.
 Paul Engler is founding director of the Center for the Working Poor, in Los Angeles.
-They are writing a book about the evolution of political nonviolence.
-They can be reached via the website www.DemocracyUprising.com.
+Their new book is This Is an Uprising: How Nonviolent Revolt Is Shaping the 21st Century.

 if you like this, check out: